ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

 without a strong underlying principle, they backfire and cause interactions that don’t make sense.
 For example,
-Javascript defined the `==` operator in an ad-hoc way without transitivity in mind, and even though the definition might have seemed useful at first, it [creates logical inconsistencies][js-trinity] that make Javascript difficult to reason about.
+JavaScript defined the `==` operator in an ad-hoc way without transitivity in mind, and even though the definition might have seemed useful at first, it [creates logical inconsistencies][js-trinity] that make JavaScript difficult to reason about.
 I want RCL to be easy to reason about, and using set operations to define the generalized subtype check seemed like a strong guiding principle.